OpenMiHome/mihome-binary-protocol/doc/PROTOCOL.md

       }
     }

-The field 'id' is a UNIX timestamp.
-The meaning of 'uid' is yet undetermined.
+* `id` is a UNIX timestamp.
+* `uid` identifies the device owner.
+The device will phone home and report this to Xiaomi.

 ## Appendix
 ### Authors
+This document is part of the [OpenMiHome project](https://github.com/openmihome).
+Authors include:

  * Wolfgang Frisch ([GitHub](https://github.com/wfr))

 ### Links